owin/museum-piece-gate/SPEC.md

 - The `GetEnumerator` method of the `IEnumerable<object>` returned by `IResponse.GetBody`
 - The `MoveNext` method of the enumerator returned by the `GetEnumerator` method of the `IEnumerable<object>` returned by `IResponse.GetBody`
 - The `Current` property of the enumerator returned by the `GetEnumerator` method of the `IEnumerable<object>` returned by `IResponse.GetBody`
+- [TODO] Async primitives?

 Host implementations should strive to write response data to the network as “late” as possible, so as to be able to handle as many errors from the application as possible and cleanly send the client a 500-level response.
 Generally, this means invoking the application and enumerating the first object from its response body, if any, before writing any header or body data to the network.
 If an error occurs before data is written to the network, the server should provide a 500-level response.
 If an error occurs enumerating subsequent items from the response body enumerable, the host may append a textual description of the error to the response data which it has already sent and close the connection.

 If an uncaught error occurs during the `Invoke` operation of an application, the application must invoke the `AsyncCallback` provided by the host and throw an exception from `EndInvoke`, effectively propagating the exception back to the host.

+<a name="HostErrors"></a>
+### Host Errors

+Hosts may throw exceptions in the following places:

+- The `IRequest.BeginReadBody` method
+- The `IRequest.EndReadBody` method

+An exception from either of these methods may indicates that the client has closed or dropped the connection, or another transport-layer error has occurred.
+The application should perform any post-mortem logic it needs to, and propagate the exception back to the host through one of the calls described in [Application Errors](#ApplicationErrors) [TODO: Maybe these should never throw exceptions–the host should shield applications from that and instead just provide zero bytes?]

 </body>
 </html>